 Fighting for the compensation you deserve after a car accident can be time-consuming, costly, and frustrating.
 Our Baltimore personal injury attorneys understand that you may not have the time, resources, or energy to go up against a large insurance company.
 Therefore, we handle everything related to your car accident claim on your behalf.

-When you hire William G. Kolodner Personal Injury Lawyers to handle your injury claim, you can expect us to:
+When you hire WGK Personal Injury Lawyers to handle your injury claim, you can expect us to:

 - Investigate the accident to gather evidence and identify the at-fault party